Zarmeena667/Statistical-Modelling-with-Python-Project2-LHL/README.md

 ## Process
 1. Accessing and Retrieving Data through APIs and Parsing to dataframe

 I accessed City Bike API to retrieve stations data for Portland, USA.
 There were a total of 238 bike stations in Portland at the time of data retrival.
 This data was then parsed to a dataframe and different manipulations were performed to further asses and understand the data.
-A subset of the dataframe containing only latitude and longitude data was used in subsequent tasks to access and retrieve required data from Foursquare and Yelp API
+A subset of the dataframe containing only latitude and longitude data was used in subsequent tasks to access and retrieve required data from Foursquare and Yelp API.

 For my project, I chose to retrieve data for all art galleries within 1000m radius of the bike stations.
 I was able to iterate over city bikes dataframe to retrieve required data for art galleries.
 I iterated over the 238 city bike stations using itterows for foursquare (which proved to be quite slow) and itertuples for Yelp.